RaghuRamSatt/FraudFusion/README.md

 - **Probability-Based Loss:** Enforces predicted noise to follow a non-fraud prior using z-scores
 - **Triplet Loss:** Ensures estimated clean samples are closer to true fraud samples and further from non-fraud instances
 - **Engineered Range Loss:** Penalizes predictions for temporal features that fall outside observed bounds
-- **Amount Distribution Loss:** Matches the bimodal transaction amount distribution by focusing on key percentiles and skewness
+- **Amount Distribution Loss:** Matches the bimodal transaction amount distribution by focusing on key percentiles (50th, 75th, 90th, 95th) with progressively higher weights (1.0, 3.0, 5.0, 8.0) for upper quantiles and a 4.0× weight for skewness matching

 The final composite loss function combines these components with carefully tuned weights to balance different aspects of synthetic data quality.